db1996/homeassistant_runelite/README.md

 ### Farming contracts

 Each farming contract crop type has it's own service.
 For example `farming_contract_herb`.
 The arguments are the same as the ones for patches.

+### Daily tasks

+Each daily task has it's own reset/done service.
+Reset to set it back to 0 (incomplete), done to set it to 1 (complete) The services will be called: `daily_done_%activity%`

 ## Dashboard overview example